zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 (a) Without haptic feedback, the operator does not receive any information about the contact between the micro-gripper and the object.
 As a result, the tele-tweezer can continue to close even after the micro-gripper touches the object, which may lead to excessive gripping forces and potential damage to the micro-gripper.

 (b) With haptic feedback, the operator receives a force feedback when the micro-gripper contacts the object.
-This feedback prevents further closing of the tele-tweezer and allows the operator to perceive the contact event, improving manipulation safety and control.
+This feedback prevents further closing of the tele-tweezer and allows the operator to perceive the contact.

+These results demonstrate that haptic feedback effectively prevents excessive gripping forces, and significantly improves manipulation safety and control in teleoperated micro-assembly tasks.

 **Full demonstration video:**